brodyoliger/post-install-config/README.md

 <img src="https://i.imgur.com/4JVegfh.png" height="80%" width="80%" alt="osticket"/>
 </p>
 <p>
-Finally, configured SLA Plans based on common SLAs to allow for severity and timeframe of completion of each ticket to be established.
+Finally, I configured SLA Plans based on common SLAs to allow for severity and timeframe of completion of each ticket to be established.
 </p>
 <br />